Our approach to marketing your home.

 4. Preparation of Required Disclosure

 As a risk-reduction strategy, few activities surpass a properly-prepared seller's disclosure package.
 "Get it off your chest," and transfer the responsibility to the buyer to verify and accept every fact about the property.
-We will assist and advise you in your duties in this regard, show you what the law requires -- and what you don't have to disclose.
-To the extent that you can further protect yourself with full documentation, we will assist in locating this information.
-Because the law carries a continuing duty to disclose new information -- including the results of any buyer's inspections -- we will further advise you when these additional obligations occur and help you meet them fully and correctly.
+Bethany will assist and advise you in your duties in this regard, show you what the law requires -- and what you don't have to disclose.
+To the extent that you can further protect yourself with full documentation, Bethany will assist in locating this information.
+Because the law carries a continuing duty to disclose new information -- including the results of any buyer's inspections -- she will further advise you when these additional obligations occur and help you meet them fully and correctly.

 5. Relocation Company Advice and Assistance